icopy-site/awesome-cn/docs/awesome/awesome-cl.md

 Shells, shells interfaces
 -------------------------

-* [Lish](https://codeberg.org/nibbula/yew/src/branch/master/lish) - `lish` may someday be a lisp shell.
-[GPL3][2].
-  * supports tab-completion of executables in the path and Lisp symbols, allows to write and to mix shell commands and Lisp code, has a tiny REPL and an interactive debugger, and more.
 * [shcl](https://github.com/bradleyjensen/shcl) - a POSIX-like shell in Common Lisp.
 [Apache2.0][89].
 * [unix-in-lisp](https://github.com/PuellaeMagicae/unix-in-lisp) -  Mount Unix system into Common Lisp image.
   * Unix concepts are directly/shallowly embedded into Lisp (Unix commands become Lisp macros, Unix file become Lisp variables, Unix streams become lazy Lisp sequences, etc).